DynamoDB Connector

 }

-To load a DynamoDB table into Tinybird using the CLI, you first need to create a connection, and then a Data Source.
+To load a DynamoDB table into Tinybird using the CLI, create a connection and then a Data Source.

 The connection grants your Tinybird Workspace the necessary permissions to access AWS and your tables in DynamoDB.
 The Data Source then maps a table in DynamoDB to a table in Tinybird and manages the historical and continous sync.